 Echinasteridae Family of Sea Stars

-Thin-spined Sea Star, Echinaster tenuispinus.
+Thin-spined Sea Star, Echinaster (Othilia) tenuispinus.
 A representative of the Echinasteridae Family of Starfishes.

-Morphology: Echinasterids have a central disc that is surrounded by 5 radiating arms with a broad attachment point where the arms join the disc that have are long and tapering with a circular cross section with a flattened body that is unsegmented and are cucumber, disc, sphere or star in shape.
-They have a spiny aboral (dorsal) surface with aboral reticulate (net-like) plates with ambulacral grooves that have fine or conical, cylindrical or thorny spines.
-They have a water vascular system, tube feet with a singular ampulla and a pass through small pores, and a complete digestive system, but they lack a head, eyes, nervous system, or excretory system.
-The disc contains most of the organs, with the mouth on the ventral side and the anus and madreporite (entry plate for the water vascular system) on the dorsal surface.
+Morphology: Echinasterids have a central disc that is surrounded by 5 radiating arms with a broad attachment point where the arms join the disk.
+The arms are long and tapering with a circular cross section.
+They have a spiny aboral (dorsal) surface with aboral reticulate (net-like) plates with ambulacral grooves that have fine or conical, cylindrical, or thorny spines.
+They have a water vascular system, tube feet with a singular ampulla, and a complete digestive system.
+They lack a head, eyes, nervous system, or excretory system.
+The disk contains most of the organs, with the mouth on the ventral side and the anus and madreporite (entry plate for the water vascular system) on the dorsal surface.
 Their mouths are surrounded by triangular plates and these stars lack the pedicellariae found in other sea star families.
 They have a unique water vascular system that uses hydraulic power to operate a multitude of tiny tube feet that are used in locomotion and food capture.
 They feed via inserting the stomach out through the mouth surrounding the prey, secreting enzymes to digest the food and then retracting the stomach when finished eating.
 They are characterized by a larval stage with bilateral symmetry and an adult stage with 5-rayed radial symmetry.
 All Echinasterids have the ability to regenerate amputated limbs.
-Starfish in this family can reach 30 cm (12 inches) in diameter.
+Starfish in the Echinasteridae Family reach a maximum of 30 cm (12 inches) in diameter.

-Ecosystem Roles: Echinasterids have diverse diets and feeding styles grazing on algae, bryozoans, and sponges, or they may be predators feeding on hydroids, sea cucumbers, sea pens, other sea stars, sea urchins, and tunicates.
+Ecosystem Roles: Echinasterids have diverse diets and feeding styles.
+Some graze on algae, bryozoans, and sponges, while others are predators feeding on hydroids, sea cucumbers, sea pens, other sea stars, sea urchins, and tunicates.
 In turn they are preyed upon by shore birds, crabs, fish, marine mammals and other sea stars.